digital-asset/daml/docs/source/daml/reference/generic-templates.rst

 Example: Generic Proposal
 *************************

 Suppose we want to model a propose and accept workflow.
-This means that a party can propose a contract to some number of receiving parties, and any one of them can accept it with the terms of that contract.
+This means that a party can propose a contract to a specific party, who may accept it with the terms of that contract.
 We see this pattern occur frequently for different types of contracts.
 Of course, we could implement one proposal template for every underlying template.
 However this is tedious and error prone.
 Alternatively, we can write it once and for all using a generic template.

 This is how a generic Proposal template looks in DAML.